What to Pack for Algiers

 December, January, February

-Add: Waterproof jacket with hood, Compact umbrella, Light sweater or fleece, Water-resistant walking shoes
+Add: Waterproof jacket with hood, light sweater or fleece, compact umbrella

 March, April, May, September, October, November